 Alright friends, we’re finally here, let’s dive into day 1 of what to see and do in Ometepe…

-Make sure you are geared up before you ride said scooter… Seriously guys be safe, and always wear a helmet, many adventurous souls have taken a tumble in Ometepe, myself included!
+I’ll reiterate, make sure you are geared up before you ride said scooter… Seriously guys be safe, many adventurous souls have taken a tumble in Ometepe!

 The cool thing about the island is that you can literally see all of it in just a few hours.
-One road circulates the whole island so it’s easy to get around!
+One road circulates pretty much the whole island so it’s easy to get around!
+The exceptions are some tiny side roads, that barely take a minute or two to drive up.

 Start the day off at El Pital